iodigital-com/io-technology/data/blog/sse.md

 ![sse-single-client](/articles/sse/sse-single-client.webp)

 Server-sent events (SSE for short) are a low-overhead technique for sending data from a server in real-time once the client establishes the connection.
 They are commonly used to send updates or continuous data to one or multiple clients using the browser's `EventSource` API.
 The biggest differences between WebSockets and SSE are that SSE is server-to-client communication only and that SSE is based on HTTP and as such is as secure as HTTP is.

+Servers can send messages when needed but SSE does not allow for client-to-server communication.
+You can however always send a new request to incorporate bi-directional communication but this has more overhead compared to WebSockets.

 The mimetype for SSE is `text/event-stream`, indicating that only text-based data can be send.